-If the Company is unable to obtain adequate additional financing, the Company will be required to curtail its operations and exploration activities.
+If the Company is unable to obtain adequate additional financing, the Company may be required to cease all operations and exploration activities.
 Furthermore, failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis which would differ significantly from the going concern basis.